-So, it's been a long time since I last posted (over a month), but I FINALLY SAW RENT, so I have
+So, it's been a long time since I last posted (over a month), but I FINALLY SAW RENT, so I have to post/gush!
+LOL.

 Last Thursday was such a great day.
 Unfortunately T/Th are the days where I have my early class (at 9:30.
 LOL), but my last class got canceled, so I decided to just go down to Hollywood early.
 It's surprisingly easy to get there - I just have to take the bus which stops right by my school and then make one transfer and it takes me to literally just around the corner from the Pantages.